m0zgen/dns-hole/README.md

 # DNS-Hole - List for hole domains

-The following lists are used in [Open BLD DNS](https://lab.sys-adm.in) project
+The following lists are used in [OpenBLD.net DNS](https://openbld.net/) project

 ## Main Lists